cybernuki/holberton-system_engineering-devops/0x00-shell_basics/README.md

 ## 8-firstdelete

-Delet the file betty in /tmp/holberton
+Delete the file betty in /tmp/holberton

+## 9-firstdirdeletion

+Delete the directory "holberton" that is in the /tmp directory